 While technology has brought us a long way in terms of safety and security, today’s cars also contain hundreds of moving parts and sophisticated computer systems.
 These systems are meant to work harmoniously to keep drivers and their passengers safe on New Jersey roads.
 When just one of these parts is defective, it can trigger a cascade of malfunctions or mechanical issues that can lead to a serious, even fatal accident.

-If you or a loved one has been injured in a car crash and you suspect that a mechanical defect may be to blame, then it is time to contact the experienced New Jersey car accident attorneys at Brach Eichler Trial Lawyers for help.
+If you or a loved one has been injured in a car crash and you suspect that a mechanical defect may be to blame, then it is time to contact the experienced New Jersey car accident attorneys at Brach Eichler Injury Lawyers for help.
 Defective car part accidents are not like other car accident claims.
 If you want to recover the compensation you deserve, you need an experienced attorney working on your behalf.

-Contact the skilled legal team at Brach Eichler Trial Lawyers to find out more about your legal options and how you can get the compensation you are entitled to following an accident caused by a defective product.
+Contact the skilled legal team at Brach Eichler Injury Lawyers to find out more about your legal options and how you can get the compensation you are entitled to following an accident caused by a defective product.
 Call (973) 364-8300 today to set up your free case evaluation.

 Why Do You Need an Attorney for a Car Defect Accident?